PG::

 Import a file to a large object.
 Returns a large object Oid.

 Open a large object of oid.
 Returns a large object descriptor instance on success.
-The mode argument specifies the mode for the opened large object,which is either INV_READ
+The mode argument specifies the mode for the opened large object,which is either INV_READ, or INV_WRITE.

 Attempts to read len bytes from large object lo_desc, returns resulting data.